 Westcliff

-Westcliff has been labelled a hot real estate area because of its family friendly amenities such as accessibility to schools and a nearby stadium to watch exciting college football games.
+Westcliff has been labeled a hot real estate area because of its family-friendly amenities such as accessibility to schools and a nearby stadium to watch exciting college football games.
+Additionally, Westcliff is centrally located, making it accessible to multiple restaurants, parks, and entertainment and educational facilities.
+Amenities include:

 - Carter Stadium